Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             ratio is smaller than --decrease, the candidate will be considered as highly-confidence terminator.
 Default
                             is 0.5.
-      --fuzzy_detect_coverage FUZZY_DETECT_COVERAGE, -fc FUZZY_DETECT_COVERAGE
+      --tolerance_detect_coverage TOLERANCE_DETECT_COVERAGE, -tc TOLERANCE_DETECT_COVERAGE
                             The extended region (nucleotides) of the terminators for detecting coverage significant drop.
-For example, the location of terminator is 300-400, and --fuzzy_detect_coverage is 30.
+For example, the location of terminator is 300-400, and --tolerance_detect_coverage is 30.
 If the coverage
                             decrease is detected within 270-430, this candidate is still considered as the terminator which have coverage dramatic decrease.
 Default is 30.
-      --fuzzy_within_transcript FUZZY_WITHIN_TRANSCRIPT, -fut FUZZY_WITHIN_TRANSCRIPT
+      --tolerance_within_transcript TOLERANCE_WITHIN_TRANSCRIPT, -tut TOLERANCE_WITHIN_TRANSCRIPT
                             If the candidates are within transcript and the distance (nucleotides) between the end of transcript and terminator is within this value, the candidate will be considered as a terminator.
 Otherwise, it will be removed.
 Default is 30.
-      --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
+      --tolerance_downstream_transcript TOLERANCE_DOWNSTREAM_TRANSCRIPT, -tdt TOLERANCE_DOWNSTREAM_TRANSCRIPT
-                            The meaning is similar to --fuzzy_within_transcript.
+                            The meaning is similar to
-                            This value is for the candidates which are at the downstream of transcript.
+                            --tolerance_within_transcript.
+This value is for the
+                            candidates which are at the downstream of transcript.
                             Default is 30.
-      --fuzzy_within_gene FUZZY_WITHIN_GENE, -fuc FUZZY_WITHIN_GENE
-                            The meaning is similar to --fuzzy_within_transcript.
-                            This value is for gene in stead of transcript.
-Default is 10.
-      --fuzzy_downstream_gene FUZZY_DOWNSTREAM_GENE, -fdg FUZZY_DOWNSTREAM_GENE
+      --tolerance_within_gene TOLERANCE_WITHIN_GENE, -twg TOLERANCE_WITHIN_GENE
                             The meaning is similar to
-                            --fuzzy_downstream_transcript.
+                            --tolerance_within_transcript.
 This value is for gene
                             in stead of transcript.
+Default is 10.
+      --tolerance_downstream_gene TOLERANCE_DOWNSTREAM_GENE, -tdg TOLERANCE_DOWNSTREAM_GENE
+                            The meaning is similar to
+                            --tolerance_downstream_transcript.
+This value is for
+                            gene in stead of transcript.
 Default is 310.
       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
                             The minimum value of the highest coverage of terminator.
 The low expressed terminator are not